Yashika25/IEEE-Code-of-Conduct/README.md

 ### Further IEEE terms and conditions can be found [here](https://www.ieee.org/membership/products/ieee-email-policy.html)

+### In case of any violation within campus premises by any community member, it can directly be reported at [ieeeasetbranch@gmail.com]

 ### Procedure for filing a complaint and the conditions about un-fulfillment of the code of conduct can be found [here](https://www.ieee.org/about/ethics/complaint-procedures.html)